 Mrs Pritchit and family lived in the end one.

 There were several Pritchett families who made their home in Albion Place.
 I believe that they all were brothers — the sons of Sandiacre labourer John and Judith (nee Wheatley – one of the Dale Abbey Wheatleys).

 Ironstone miner Thomas, wife Emma (nee Grose or Gorse), and children.

 Labourer John and Eliza (nee Grundy), and their children.

 Ironstone miner James and Mary (nee Large) and their family.

-We now walk out of Albion Place and back into Burr Lane, and examine the cottages on the west side.
+And so we now walk out down Albion Place, back into Burr Lane, and examine the cottages on the west side.